This post contains affiliate links.

 I think many surgeons have no idea of the patient’s living conditions, they only see the clean well-groomed person sitting in front of them.

-What post-surgical medications will I be prescribed?
+What post-surgical medications will I be prescribed after a total hip replacement surgery?

 - Blood thinners